SRoddis/Nancy.RestModule/README.md

 # How to use

-1. Create your custom `RestModule` in your NancyFx-Application.
+1. Create your `RestModule` in your NancyFx-Application.
     ```csharp
     public class CustomerModule : RestModule
     {